 Pregnancy Category D

-In clinical trials with ALTACE, hyperkalemia (serum potassium >5.7 mEq/L) occurred in approximately 1% of hypertensive patients receiving ALTACE.
+In clinical trials with ALTACE, hyperkalemia (serum potassium > 5.7 mEq/L) occurred in approximately 1% of hypertensive patients receiving ALTACE.
 In most cases, these were isolated values, which resolved despite continued therapy.
 None of these patients were discontinued from the trials because of hyperkalemia.
-Risk factors for the development of hyperkalemia include renal insufficiency, diabetes mellitus, and the concomitant use of potassium-sparing diuretics, potassium supplements, and/or potassium-containing salt substitutes, which should be used cautiously, if at all, with ALTACE [see DRUG INTERACTIONS].
+Risk factors for the development of hyperkalemia include renal insufficiency, diabetes mellitus, and the concomitant use of other drugs that raise serum potassium levels.
+Monitor serum potassium in such patients [see DRUG INTERACTIONS].

 Presumably caused by inhibition of the degradation of endogenous bradykinin, persistent nonproductive cough has been reported with all ACE inhibitors, always resolving after discontinuation of therapy.
 Consider the possibility of angiotensin converting enzyme inhibitor induced-cough in the differential diagnosis of cough.